ausdjt/H2AZ_EMT_AzureBatch/snakemake/docs/snakemaketemplate.md

 cd azurebatch
 ~~~~

 Batch-shipyard needs 4 configuration files to be able to create pools and run jobs.
 These can be copied from the ones below.
 Batch-shipyard also has comprehensive documentation: https://github.com/Azure/batch-shipyard/tree/master/docs.
-There are also examples of the full settings available: https://github.com/Azure/batch-shipyard/tree/master/config_templates
+There are also examples of the full settings available: https://github.com/Azure/batch-shipyard/tree/master/config_templates.

+These template files are also available in the GitHub repository.

 ## config.yaml ##